The Dark Side of Gravity: B=-1/A, The New Schwarzschild Solution

 different from the GR one though in good agreement up to Post-Newtonian order.
+Notice by the way that -1/B=A is only satisfied in the standard coordinate system in GR, not in the isotropic one.
 No coordinate singularity arises in our frame and it is straightforward to check that this Schwarzschild solution involves no horizon.
 The conjugate forms can be transformed into one another through $r \to -r$ or $M \to -M$.
-Of course, this interpretation requires r to be defined as $r=\pm \sqrt{x^2+y^2+z^2}$ depending on the form we are living in.
-Thus, it is tempting to consider that the discrete symmetry reversal involved here reverses mass (gravific rest energy) and involves at least space reversal $r \rightarrow -r $.
-Thus two conjugate fields (at r and -r) may appear antipodal with respect to r=0, the location of the point mass source.
+Thus, it is tempting to consider that the discrete symmetry reversal involved here reverses mass (gravific rest energy) and involves at least space reversal with the new definition: $r \rightarrow -r $ when $x, y, z \rightarrow -x, -y, -z $.
+Two conjugate fields (at r and -r ) may appear antipodal with respect to r=0, the center of our elementary gravific site.

-Eventually it is important to notice that the poisson equation source term involves $\bar{\rho}A$ where A should affect importantly how the gravific mass varies inside matter but also the total integrated gravific Mass source as seen from outside matter because of the exponential behaviour in the strong field regime.
-In case of a very compact object this should contribute to generate a huge gravific mass very different from the gravific mass of the same quantity of matter spread over a lerger volume.
-An interesting feature to understand the origin of the billion solar masses (this is a gravific mass) objects at the center of some galaxies.
+Eventually, it is important to notice that the poisson equation source term involves $\bar{\rho}A$ where A should affect importantly how the gravific mass varies inside matter but also the total integrated gravific Mass source as seen from outside matter because of the exponential behaviour of A in the strong field regime.
+In case we could apply our metric solution to the gravitational field of a very compact object much more extended than the elementary microscopic source we have considered in priority so far, this should contribute to generate a huge gravific mass very different from the gravific mass of the same quantity of matter spread over a larger volume.
+This effect is absent in GR because in a static configuration there is always an equilibrium between gravitational potential energy and pressure producing a compensation also in the gravitational field they source.
+The uncompensated huge gravific effect that we get in DG is an interesting feature for an alternative understanding of the origin of the many billion solar masses (this is a gravific mass) objects at the center of most galaxies, even in the lightest ones.

-\item The PN solution
+\subsection{The PN solution}